VitWW/rfcs/text/0000-partial_types.md

 Partial Types are not Contract Types (Types with invariant), but this proposal could coexist with Contract Types.

-Partiality of type (or partial type access) is written as `Path::{fld1, fld2, ..}` after Path (Type name), where `fld1`, `fld2`, .. are only permitted fields of this type, the rest of fields are locked.
+Partiality of type (or partial type access) is written as `Path.{fld1, fld2, ..}` after Path (Type name), where `fld1`, `fld2`, .. are only permitted fields of this type, the rest of fields are denied access fields.

-It is forbidden to use somehow locked fields (like have outside access to private field), including access to read locked field, to write, to borrow, to move.
+It is forbidden to use somehow denied fields (like have outside access to private field), including access to read denied field, to write, to borrow, to move.
 It is a compile error if someone try to access.

 ## Partial Enums